I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

 In 1822, Sir Stamford Raffles drew a town plan.
 Dividing the city into clearly defined enclaves, this marked the beginning of modern Singapore.
 These districts remain today, if perhaps overshadowed by the ever-multiplying skyscrapers.

 Singapore’s Chinatown changes throughout the day.
-Of an early morning the streets are largely deserted, save for the occasional delivery van, or the wanderings home of a late-night reveler.
+On an early morning, the streets are largely deserted, save for the occasional delivery van or the wanderings home of a late-night reveler.
 This is perhaps when the colours of Singapore can be seen at their best: a stream of red lanterns against an impossibly blue sky, the bright hues of the restored warehouses with their vibrant windows and doors.

 Start With the Buddha Tooth Relic Temple

 The Buddha Tooth Relic Temple is an ideal place to begin exploring Chinatown.
 Although built in the style of the Tang Dynasty, the temple was only opened in 2002.
 It boasts a tooth said to have belonged to the Buddha, lovingly displayed in a cabinet made from some 320kg of donated gold.
 The air is heavy with incense, and rows of monks chant the scriptures.
 The place is always crowded with tourists and locals alike.